jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

         gcloud components install kubectl

-5. Create a Kubernetes cluster on Google Cloud, by typing in the following
+5. Create a Kubernetes cluster on Google Cloud, by typing the following command into either the Google Cloud shell or the gcloud command-line tool:
-   command:

    .. code-block:: bash